AlibabaCloudDocs/nat/intl.en-US/User Guide/Create NAT gateways.md

 # Create NAT gateways

-This topic describes how to create and delete enhanced NAT gateways, associate elastic IP addresses \(EIPs\) with NAT gateways, disassociate EIPs from NAT gateways, and add tags to NAT gateways.
+This topic describes how to create enhanced NAT gateways, associate elastic IP addresses \(EIPs\) with NAT gateways, and add tags to NAT gateways.
+This topic also describes how to disassociate EIPs from NAT gateways and delete NAT gateways.

 ## Prerequisites